 First and foremost, sod provides almost immediate results.
 While it’s true that it will not be ready for foot traffic right away, professionally laid sod will give the look of a finished lawn from day one.
-And with minimal attention, in just two to three weeks a new sod lawn should be well-established and rooted, and ready for normal use including play, entertaining, and pets.
+And with minimal attention, in just two to three weeks a new sod lawn should be well-established and rooted.
+Plus, it will be ready for normal use including play, entertaining, and pets.

 A new seed lawn, by contrast, may require several months before it will tolerate even the lightest of traffic.
 And it may take a full growing season – more likely it will be two – before it will cope with anything more.

-It’s also worth noting that sod can be laid directly onto almost any quality of dirt yard, with no need for the time-consuming preparation that is required before soil can be successfully seeded.
+It’s also worth noting that sod can be laid directly onto almost any quality of dirt yard.
+No need for the time-consuming preparation that is required before soil can be successfully seeded.

 Seed, by contrast, is best sown during the peak growth period for the type of grass concerned.
 Certain cool weather grasses, for example, need to be sown in the early fall for best results.
 And getting the timing wrong may lead to an unhealthy lawn with limited or patchy growth and unsightly results.